The Ultimate 6 Core Exercises for Swimmers

 • Doing core exercises will assist in keeping your technique together, whether you are going at a full-blast sprint, or are on the tail end of a long pace set.

-A solid core routine is a great compliment to the work you are doing in the pool and a properly designed dryland program that includes strength training exercises for swimmers.
+A solid core routine is a great complement to the work you are doing in the pool and a properly designed dryland program that includes strength training exercises for swimmers.

-Here are 6 beginner-friendly core exercises for faster swimming that will give you a rock-solid mid-section while also giving you more power and stability in the water–
+Here are six beginner-friendly core exercises for faster swimming that will give you a rock-solid mid-section while also giving you more power and stability in the water.

 1. The Plank.

-The variations with which you can perform this exercise are nearly limitless.
+The variations that can be done planks are endless.
 You can employ numerous different fitness aids to mix it up, including but not limited to – TRX straps, bosu ball, and swiss balls.
+Do front planks, side planks, two-point planks, shoulder-tap planks, freestyle planks, and so on.

-For our purposes, we are going to stick to the old-school, straight plank.
+For our purposes, we will stick to the old-school, straight plank.

 How to Do It: